centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 ### Browsing subscriptions

-Customer's current subscriptions can be listed using [POSY /customer/{{email}}/subscriptions](https://docs.centra.com/swagger-ui/?api=ShopAPI#/default/post_customers__email__subscriptions) endpoint.
+Customer's current subscriptions can be listed using [POST /customer/{{email}}/subscriptions](https://docs.centra.com/swagger-ui/?api=ShopAPI#/default/post_customers__email__subscriptions) endpoint.
 Because Shop API works in stateless manner you do not have to log in as customer.
 Authorization should be handled by frontend.
-Subscriptions are groupped by the contract they belong to.
+Subscriptions are grouped by the contract they belong to.

 ### Changing contract address